TROYTRON/ti-mods/tutorials/Custom Orgs.md

 9. Navigate to your game directory, and then to the `Mods\Enabled\ folder.
 Create a new folder, let's call it "NewOrgs", and paste the above two files in there.
 10. Navigate to TIOrgTemplate.json (found in `TerraInvicta_Data\StreamingAssets\Templates`).
 Copy and paste this file into `NewOrgs`.
 11. Remove all the entries in NewOrgs\TIOrgTemplate.json, and then add new entries with your org's desired stats.
-a.
-I strongly recommend using [JSON2CSV](http://www.convertcsv.com/json-to-csv.htm) to convert the JSON to a CSV, make your changes there, then convert it back using [CSV2JSON](http://www.convertcsv.com/csv-to-json.htm).
+    -	I strongly recommend using [JSON2CSV](http://www.convertcsv.com/json-to-csv.htm) to convert the JSON to a CSV, make your changes there, then convert it back using [CSV2JSON](http://www.convertcsv.com/csv-to-json.htm).
 Trust me, it's much easier.
 12. Configure `TIOrgTemplate.en` in `TerraInvicta_Data\StreamingAssets\Localization\en` (or your equivalent) to make sure your org’s name appears correctly in-game.
 13. Launch the game.
 14. Use the console command “giveorg [faction], [org]” to spawn your modified orgs. [faction] is the dataName of the faction (e.g. “ResistCouncil” for the Resistance), and [org] is the dataName of the org.
 Remember there is a comma between [faction] and [org]!